najienka/lightblocks-staking/README.md

 ### Notes

-Whenever you install new libraries using Foundry, make sure to update your `remappings.txt` file by running `forge remappings > remappings.txt`.
+Whenever you install new libraries using Foundry, make sure to update the `remappings.txt` file by running `forge remappings > remappings.txt`.

 This is required because we use `hardhat-preprocessor` and the `remappings.txt` file to allow Hardhat to resolve libraries you install with Foundry.